Ultimate Yufuin Travel Guide: Exploring the Onsen Paradise of Kyushu

 The main road of Yufuin is long

-Directly in front of the main station is a long stretch of road that divides into many other stretches of roads.
+Right outside the JR Yufuin Station, there’s a long stretch of road that divides into many other stretches of roads.
+This is then “Main” road that goes through the town of Yufuin.
 Exploration proved difficult due to the aforementioned rain but I could spot mainly cafe’s and souvenir/snack shops selling local favorites.

 The main road is not the main shopping highlight of Yufuin however, that title goes to Yunotubo Street which is a little bit further down the road, You’ll know when you’re there when you spot B-Speak, a famous cake shop that I will talk about later.